 Is there a business owner in existence that does not dream of comparable success as an entrepreneur for their kids, perhaps the possibility of them assuming the family business in time, or at least knowing they have started a business themselves?
 Extreme Youth Sports (EYS) CEO Duane Spires is a motivation speaker nationally and plays host to camps in the summer and programs after school that are geared to instruct kids five and over about leadership, confidence development, and the road to building success in life through training in sports and entrepreneurial educational pursuits.
 Your kids can become successful entrepreneurs by following his ten step approach listed below.

-It can be exciting and enjoyable to teach your kids goal setting.
+It can be exciting and enjoyable to teach your kids goal-setting.
 Are you aware that goals that have been written down are 80% more inclined to be successful?
 Just think what could happen!

-The way to instruct: Instruct your kids to explain and jot down the main 10 goals they have and then select their top choice that they feel would present their life with the most positive impact.
+The way to instruct: Instruct your kids to explain and jot down the main 10 goals they have and then select the top choice that they feel would present their life with the most positive impact.
 Their focus should surround that main goal.
-The next step would be to have them list the steps needed to reach this specific goal and then motivate them to pursue it at once with vigor.
+The next step would be to have them list the steps needed to reach this specific goal and then motivate them to pursue it at once with vigour.

 Failing to identify opportunity is something that keeps many children from achieving full potential.
 Teaching your kids to pursue opportunity and to act upon them, will have a lot to do with their success in the future.

 The way to instruct: When your child makes it clear that they are unable to reach a high shelf or are distressed that their lunch sandwich was soggy, offer them praise for pointing this out.
 Discuss with them opportunities to solve those problems.
-This process will cause them to direct their attention on finding justifiable solutions, rather than getting stuck solely on the problem.
+This process will cause them to direct their attention to finding justifiable solutions, rather than getting stuck solely on the problem.
 This process will inspire them to come up with profitable solutions in their business future.

 The ability to sell will always be compatible with a variety of careers and business and will serve them well for a lifetime.
-Whether they are involved in product service and sales to their customer base, or obtaining money through investors, the ability to sell is essential to any business success.
+Whether they are involved in product service and sales to their customer base or obtaining money through investors, the ability to sell is essential to any business success.

 The way to instruct: Inspire your child to begin with little projects, for example putting toys up for sale, selling lemonade, or selling goods they made with their own hands.
 Allow them to set their own prices, make the sale, and when the sale is made, conduct the transaction as well.